Zotero vs NotebookLM: Citations, Sources, and AI Reading Workflow

 If you are building the stack from scratch, install Zotero for collection and citations, and use NotebookLM for the reading-and-synthesis pass on the PDFs you export from that library.
+If you are comparing this pair against other discovery and review tools, start with the AI research tool selector or the best AI literature review tools guide.

 Every researcher who starts using NotebookLM seriously eventually asks a version of this question: does this replace Zotero, or do I need both?